 Boosting African Development

-Rosette Nyirinkindi Katungye, the African Union’s Advisor on Regional Integration, has described the project as an “excellent” demonstration of B&R’s potential to drive African development and integration.
-In Ethiopia’s Eastern Investment Zone (EIZ), construction within the zone has accelerated rapidly as manufacturers from parts of China as well as other countries have moved in.
+Rosette Nyirinkindi Katungye, the African Union’s Advisor on Regional Integration, has described the project as an “excellent” demonstration of Belt and Road’s potential to drive African development and integration.
+As the construction data in Table 1 shows, even the anticipation of upcoming infrastructure can trigger opportunities and growth.

 Kenya is also a beneficiary of Chinese rail technology.
 The 480km standard gauge railway from Mombasa port to the capital Nairobi opened in June 2017, replacing a 19th-century British-built line.
 The new USD3.8 billion line cuts freight costs and journey time, and will ultimately be extended to Uganda.
 Henry Rotich, Kenya's Treasury Cabinet Secretary, said in March that China’s investment in railroads was good for regional growth, and that Kenya would lobby for more B&R projects.

-Local governments are looking to B&R to bootstrap intra-African trade, which currently accounts for only 10 per cent of African commerce.
+Local governments are looking to Belt and Road to bootstrap intra-African trade, which currently accounts for only 15 per cent of African commerce.
 The African Continental Free Trade Area, designed to create a single continental market for goods and services, was launched in 2015 and its success will depend in part on the extension of B&R projects.
 The signs are encouraging: an international property developer, Innohabitat, has already announced plans to develop housing projects and logistics hubs along African B&R routes.

 Source: Control Risk 2018